gutierrez-arcelus-lab/bcellactivation/README.md

         datasets;
     -   Filter both datasets for the common set of variants;
     -   Merge VCFs and run LD pruning for r2 &lt; 0.1;
-    -   oncatenate VCFs for each chromosome into a single VCF.
+    -   Concatenate VCFs for each chromosome into a single VCF.
 -   PCA:
     -   plink pca
 -   ADMIXTURE